Three killed in Cairo clashes, 48 wounded across Egypt

 Egypt has been in a state of turmoil since the army ousted Islamist President Mohamed Mursi of the Brotherhood last July after protests against his rule.

-The Brotherhood has kept up its protests against Mursi's overthrew in spite of a severe crackdown on the movement that saw the group labelled a terrorist organisation in December, hundreds of its supporters killed and thousands arrested.
+The Brotherhood has kept up its protests against Mursi's overthrew in spite of a severe crackdown on the movement that saw the group labeled a terrorist organization in December, hundreds of its supporters killed and thousands arrested.

 The Brotherhood says it remains committed to peacefully resisting what it calls a military coup against a freely elected leader

-The Brotherhood had been the most organised political force in the country in the aftermath of the 2011 uprising that toppled Hosni Mubarak, winning five elections.
+The Brotherhood had been the most organized political force in the country in the aftermath of the 2011 uprising that toppled Hosni Mubarak, winning five elections.

 Army-backed authorities face persistent street protests by Islamists and a fast-growing insurgency by Sinai-based militants that have killed hundreds of policemen and soldiers since Mursi's fall.